RawanKazma/breast-cancer-weakly-supervised-radiomics/README.md

 ## Project Overview

+This project aims to improve breast cancer detection by analyzing micro-calcifications (μ-calcifications) from high-resolution 3D breast tissue scans.

+While mammography, the standard screening method,relies on X-ray images to identify tumors, detecting small or subtle tumors is often challenging due to the complex structure of breast tissue. μ-Calcifications, tiny calcium deposits (around 1 mm), are highly visible in imaging and can provide additional diagnostic information

+Although many μ-calcifications are benign and occur naturally with aging, certain patterns, shapes, and textures are associated with malignancy.
+This project investigates whether radiomic features of individual μ-calcifications can be used to distinguish benign from malignant cases and ultimately support more accurate patient-level diagnosis.

+## Background
+Mammography is the current state-of-the-art technique for breast cancer screening.
+It typically involves two X-ray images per breast.
+Despite its widespread use, tumor detection can be challenging unless the tumor is large or clearly distinguishable.

-This project aims to detect breast cancer from high-resolution 3D breast tissue scans by analyzing **μ-calcifications**, which are tiny calcium deposits (1 mm) that appear as bright spots in imaging.
-While most μ-calcifications are benign, certain structural patterns or radiomic features can indicate malignancy.
+Micro-calcifications are small deposits, typically around 1 mm in size, that appear as bright spots in imaging.
+Although they are often benign, clusters or specific structural patterns may indicate the presence of cancer.
+Radiologists often rely on these patterns during diagnosis.

-Breast cancer diagnosis is commonly performed via mammography (two X-ray images per breast).
-Detecting small or subtle tumors is challenging, making automated analysis of μ-calcifications a potentially valuable tool.
+Recent research suggests that not only clusters, but also the properties of individual micro-calcifications, such as shape and texture, may provide predictive information about malignancy.

 **Clinical and Technical Motivation:**
 - Radiologists typically label clusters of μ-calcifications, not individual instances, introducing label noise at the micro-level